yomorun/yomo/README.md

 ![yomo-arch](https://yomo.run/yomo-arch.png)

-### YoMo关注在：
+### YoMo focuses on：

-- industrial IoT:
+- Industrial IoT:
 	- 在IoT device接入侧, real-time communication with a latency of less than 10ms is required
 	- 在智能设备侧，需要在边缘侧进行大算力的AI执行工作
-- YoMo is consisted of 2 important parts：
+- YoMo is consisted of 2 parts：
-	- `yomo-edge`: 部署在企业内网，负责接收设备数据，并按照配置，依次执行各个`yomo-plugin`
+	- `yomo-edge`: deployed on company intranet; responsible for receiving device data and executing each yomo-plugin in turn according to the configuration
-	- `yomo-plugin`: 可以部署在企业私有云、公有云及`yomo-edge-server`上
+	- `yomo-plugin`: can be deployed on public cloud, private cloud, and `yomo-edge-server`

 ### Why YoMo

-- Based on QUIC (Quick UDP Internet Connection) protocol for data transmission, which uses the User Datagram Protocol (UDP) as its basis instead of the Transmission Control Protocol (TCP); significantly improves the stability and 高通率 of data transmission
+- Based on QUIC (Quick UDP Internet Connection) protocol for data transmission, which uses the User Datagram Protocol (UDP) as its basis instead of the Transmission Control Protocol (TCP); significantly improves the stability and 高通率 of data transmission.
 - A self-developed `yomo-codec` optimizes decoding performance.
 For more information, visit [its own repository](https://github.com/yomorun/yomo-codec) on GitHub.
 - Based on stream computing, which improves speed and accuracy when dealing with data handling and analysis; simplifies the complexity of stream-oriented programming.